BCOA/bcoa.com/content/projects/newline-cinema/index.md

   - colWidth: "4"
     image: new-line-cinema_-2-cropped_1820.jpg
     type: image
+  - pullQuote: Materials formerly rendered normative are re-presented in a seemingly chaotic manner
+    type: quote
   - colWidth: "6"
     image: new-line-cinema_-8-cropped_1820.jpg
     type: image
   - colWidth: "6"
     image: new-line-cinema_-9-cropped_1820.jpg
     type: image
-  - caption: >-
-      "Skylight" voids in the acoustical ceiling tile expose the original concrete structure
+  - caption: '"Skylight" voids in the acoustical ceiling tile expose the original concrete structure'
     colWidth: "12"
     image: new-line-cinema_-1-cropped_1820.jpg
     type: image
-  - pullQuote: >-
-      Materials formerly rendered normative are re-presented in a seemingly chaotic manner
-    type: quote
 ---

 The building at 116 North Robertson Boulevard, designed in the 1950’s in Los Angeles, predated Caesar Pelli’s “Blue Whale” as a Design Center for Architects and Decorators.
 Its thick, buff brick and stone exterior and narrow slit windows permit only a minimum of daylight in the interest of material preservation and protection.
 SMH was challenged to introduce daylight throughout a space both unsuitable for film production and undesirable for occupation.